jfaylon/fixtures-api/README.md

 ## Running the application
 There are 2 ways:

-- If you want to restart the application based on any change in the code:
+- If you want to restart the application based on any change in the code (Only for development purposes):

 ```
 npm run start:dev
 ```
 OR
--  The normal way which requires restart for every change:
+-  The normal way which requires restart for every change (Ideal for production environment):

 ```
 npm run start